 Creates a column in the data table with a formula for Desirability.
 The formula uses the fitting formula when it can, or the response variables when it cannot access the fitting formula.

-Displays a window for each value allowing you to enter specific values for a factor’s current settings.
-See the section Setting or Locking a Factor’s Values for details.
+Displays a window for each factor allowing you to enter a specific value for the factor’s current setting, to lock that setting, and to control aspects of the grid.
+See the section for details.

 Remember Settings adds an outline node to the report that accumulates the values of the current settings each time the Remember Settings command is invoked.
 Each remembered setting is preceded by a radio button that is used to reset to those settings.